CTJDSL/Build-SGSI-Actions/README.md

 - Done!

-This repository is only for educational purposes only.
+This repository is only for educational purposes.
 Do not abuse the service.